Naveenpv67/SpringBoot-SampleProject/README.md

-Got it, I misunderstood your request earlier.
-Let me rearrange the methods in the same table based on the type of operation:
+You're right, I missed one method in the rearranged table.
+Let me correct that for you:

 | Method              | Method Signature                                                            | Description                                                           | Type of Operation        |
 |---------------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------|--------------------------|